All in the Family

 Introduction by Ryan Grim

-high school friend of mine used to live in the Syrian Jewish neighbourhood of Gravesend, Brooklyn, down near Coney Island.
-He described it as an insular, conservative and somewhat bizarre ethnic enclave that included many opulent houses.
+high school friend of mine used to live in the Syrian Jewish neighborhood of Gravesend, Brooklyn, down near Coney Island.
+He described it as an insular, conservative, and somewhat bizarre ethnic enclave that included many opulent houses.

 Here's one of the responses sent to my friend from the father of a Syrian Jewish family (extended ellipses have been left intact): "Definitely not interested.....
 We do not like articles written about our community......
 It is bad press, which causes unwanted attention....
 Please discourage your friend from writing this piece...."